 I love this passage because it dignifies those Christians who are rooted in one place, working for years to create homes and careers, to participate in community life and contribute to the common good.
 We celebrate missionaries in our church, and rightly so.
-It's an extraordinary calling to pack up and leave a home on Lake Rosemount and go live in Nairobi to help bring clean water to people, as the Magruders have done.
+It's an extraordinary calling to pack up and leave a home on Lake Rosemount and go live in Malaysia like the Magruder's.
+Or to opt out of suburban life for Lebanon as the Understall's did for years and the Smith's desire to do.
 It was extraordinary that Paul travelled the known world bringing the gospel to others.
 But wherever Paul went, he left behind communities of Christ's people who were called to stay where they were.
 Paul moved on with his team to establish churches in new places.
 But the churches he founded stayed in their communities.
 People worked.
 People raised families.
 People met to worship.
 People witnessed to the world while staying in place.
 They lived out a different sexual ethic, as we saw.
 They lived out higher business practices.
 They told a different story about who we are, who God is, why we are here and what God has done in the world.
 But they could be distinctive while being rooted at home.
+This is Peter Kiwanuka that we talked with today, getting a degree from LSU, then returning to Uganda and choosing to create a school for children who would otherwise have no education.